Your team is important and varied, working from all different locations and bringing unique collections of skills together.

 Source: Task Pigeon

-Team collaboration features let you collaborate with all sorts of team members, whether they’re internal, remote or external.
+Team collaboration features let you collaborate with all sorts of team members, whether they’re internal, remote team or external partner.
 Having a virtual, all-encompassing workplace helps the team to plan and work together.

 Team collaboration features include:

-When it comes to team collaboration features, the most important tool may be the communication tool.
+When it comes to team collaboration features within a project management app, the most important tool may be the communication tool.
 While some software will be able to pull in your emails, it’s more convenient for everyone to have built-in communication abilities.
 Here are some perks of having a built-in communication tool:

 When deciding which project management tool is right for you, it’s helpful to know the common drawbacks of many tools on the market today.
 Looking for the features you want to be included is only part of the process – you also want to check that certain features aren’t part of the package.

 Extraneous Features that Complicate Tasks